The Keeper by Patrizia Cavalli | Pleasure has no doors

 Patrizia Cavalli is one of the few contemporary Italian poets known abroad.
-The anthology of her poems in English translation My poems won’t change the world must have contributed greatly to this kind of success.
+The anthology of her poems in English translation My poems won’t change the world must have significantly contributed to this kind of success.
 In order to be understood, the over two hundred verses from her poem The Keeper should be read more slowly than their cantability would suggest.
-In fact, the fourteen stanzas of the poem are full of syllogisms and tight reasonings that follow one another until the final conclusion, which is basically something very simple.
-It consists in the acknowledgment that pleasure is a free game, and there is no secret goal to be conquered with harsh pains.
+In fact, the fourteen stanzas of the poem are full of syllogisms and tight reasonings that follow one another until the conclusion, which is basically something straightforward.
+It consists of the acknowledgment that pleasure is a free game, and there is no secret goal to be conquered with harsh pains.

 […] To finally discover

 pleasure has no doors and that